ess-dmsc/doc-efu/docs/source/troubleshoot.rst

 .. code-block:: console

     $ lsof -Pni | grep -i udp
-    identitys  1062 mortenchristensen   23u  IPv4 0x223fceca89ffbf07      0t0  UDP *:*
+    identitys  1062 username   23u  IPv4 0x223cfeac89ffbf07      0t0  UDP *:*
-    identitys  1062 mortenchristensen   28u  IPv4 0x223fceca8948d527      0t0  UDP *:*
+    identitys  1062 username   28u  IPv4 0x223cfeac8948d527      0t0  UDP *:*
-    rapportd   1070 mortenchristensen    3u  IPv4 0x223fceca8a705b47      0t0  UDP *:*
+    rapportd   1070 username    3u  IPv4 0x223cfeac8a705b47      0t0  UDP *:*
     ...
-    ControlCe  1109 mortenchristensen    8u  IPv4 0x223fceca894a43c7      0t0  UDP *:*
+    ControlCe  1109 username    8u  IPv4 0x223cfeac894a43c7      0t0  UDP *:*
-    bifrost   54703 mortenchristensen    3u  IPv4 0x223fceca894793c7      0t0  UDP *:9000
+    bifrost   54703 username    3u  IPv4 0x223cfeac894793c7      0t0  UDP *:9000

-Here we see that bifrost is the one listening on UDP port 9000.
+Here we see that bifrost is the process listening on UDP port 9000.

-At this stage we are pretty sure that the EFU is up and running, listening for data (and commands) on the expected ports.
+At this stage we are pretty sure that the EFU is up and running and listening for data (and commands) on the expected ports.
 It is pretty likely that the problem is that it is either not receiving any data or is discarding the received data (due to misconfiguration).

-Finally we can use the output of :ref:`efustat` to distinguish between these two
+To distinguish between these two scenarios we use :ref:`efustat`:
-scenarios:

 .. code-block:: console